 Whether or not you believe Scrabble or Baseball are perfections, take a moment and appreciate the mathematical elegance that quietly underlies so many of our games.

-No, the above picture is not an example of a woman playing "Words With Friends", using Morse Code, and discovering that she has all vowels.
-There is, however, an interesting connection between the invention of Morse Code and the game of Scrabble: Mathematics.
+No, the above picture is not an example of a woman playing “Wordle” using Morse Code.
+There is, however, an interesting connection between the invention of Morse Code and another word game, Scrabble: Mathematics.

 That thought occurred to me as I read a Washington Post article by Eddie King entitled: “Morse code revolutionized communications 175 years ago”.
 Mr. King writes: